bdeckard92/dupUT/02-Lesson-Plans/04-Web-APIs/README.md

 * Web APIs allow students to create dynamic web apps that respond to user input.
 * APIs allow students to interact with the DOM easier.
 * Using Web APIs encourages students to acquaint themselves with reading documentation, which by itself is an important skill for a developer.
-* Learning Web APIs will help students differentiate between a Web API and a third-party API.
+* Learning Web APIs will help students differentiate between APIs that are built-in to the web browser and those that are provided by other libraries or third-party services.

 Throughout the async module this week, students will use Web APIs to do the following: